BML-cbnu/ExPDrug/README.md

 This repository contains the ExPDRUG pipeline, designed for drug discovery using gene expression data.
 Below you will find instructions on how to set up and run the pipeline.

-## File Structure
+# File Structure

+## util/logger.py
-- `.util/logger.py` : Contains logging functions and result output features.
+- Contains logging functions and result output features.

+## util/config.py
-- `.util/config.py` : Handles file input/output paths and hyperparameter adjustments.
+- Handles file input/output paths and hyperparameter adjustments.

+## util/data_processor.py
-- `.util/data_processor.py` : Manages data handling for model training, including:
+- Manages data processing for model training, including:
-    - Handling masking matrices between layers.
+  - Creating and managing masking matrices between layers.
-    - Shuffling functionality for masking matrices in permutation test.
+  - Shuffling functionality for permutation tests.

+## util/model.py
-- `.util/model.py` : Defines the model for training and relevance score computation, including the loss function.
+- Defines the neural network model and relevance score computation logic.
+- Includes the implementation of the custom loss function.

+## util/trainer.py
-- `.util/trainer.py` : Handles model training, relevance score computation, and permutation test functionality.
+- Handles model training, k-fold validation, and relevance score computation.
+- Implements permutation test functionality for model validation.

+## main.py
-- `main.py` : The main script to run the entire pipeline.
+- The main script to run the entire pipeline.
+- Orchestrates data loading, model training, and interpretation using LRP, IG, or GSEA methods.

 ## 1. Data Preparation